- Alternative Character Interpretation: Did Dottie drop the ball in that final play on purpose?

-- Base Breaker: Kit.
+- Base-Breaking Character: Kit.
 Some people see her as a Passionate Sports Girl and sympathethic unfavorite who overcame being Overshadowed by Awesome, others see her as a whiny, bratty, hostile Ungrateful Bastard who didn't earn her place on the league and treated her sister with contempt even when Dottie did everything she could to make her happy.

 - Ending Fatigue: The epilogue is both a CMOH and a Tear Jerker, but it does come off as Padding, especially since it's pretty lengthy.